aneasystone/github-trending/README.md

 ## Python

+* 【2023-04-04】[e2b-dev / e2b](https://github.com/e2b-dev/e2b) - e2b (english2bits) is an IDE powered by AI agents.
+Developers describe what they want to build by writing documentation.
+Then let AI agents with access to tools do the coding work.
+* 【2023-04-04】[zhiyiYo / PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) - A fluent design widgets library based on PyQt5
+* 【2023-04-04】[ai-sidekick / sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+Sync data from your SaaS tools to a vector store, where they can be easily queried by GPT apps
 * 【2023-04-03】[dbolya / tomesd](https://github.com/dbolya/tomesd) - Speed up Stable Diffusion with this one simple trick!
 * 【2023-04-03】[mnielsen / neural-networks-and-deep-learning](https://github.com/mnielsen/neural-networks-and-deep-learning) - Code samples for my book "Neural Networks and Deep Learning"
 * 【2023-04-03】[yaroslaff / nudecrawler](https://github.com/yaroslaff/nudecrawler) - Crawl telegra.ph searching for nudes!